These morning glory muffins are hearty, healthy and delicious! They are jam packed full of fresh veggies and perfect for freezing for later.

-If you’re looking for a healthy snack to enjoy throughout the week, this morning glory muffin recipe is perfect for you!
-I made a big batch of these morning glory muffins over the weekend and my family already devoured them.
-I love to double the batch and keep half in the freezer for easy breakfasts or after school snacks.
+If you’re looking for a healthy snack idea to enjoy throughout the week, these muffins are perfect for you.
+I made a big batch over the weekend and my family already devoured them.
+I love to double the recipe and keep half in the freezer for easy breakfasts or after school snacks.

 These morning glory muffins are pretty customizable and you can add in your favorites or leave out things you don’t like.
 I usually make half the batch without raisins and walnuts for my kids.
 They like them plain (yet little do they know, they’re still getting veggies)!
 My 2 year old gobbles these right up!
 She absolutely loves them.
 My oldest knows there’s vegetables in there, but he’ll still eat them with a little bit of butter or apple butter.

 I love everything in mine, though!
 Plus with a little butter on top (sometimes even a little extra drizzle of honey).
 YUM!
 Now don’t get me wrong…they aren’t super sweet like banana bread muffins or lemon blueberry muffins, but they have just the right amount added in.
 Plus they are much healthier like my applesauce muffins!